pmndrs/react-three-fiber/readme.md

 You can give it additional properties like style and className, which will be added to the container (a div) that holds the dom-canvas element.

-# Defaults
+# Defaults that the canvas component sets up

-Canvas will create a *translucent webGL-renderer* with the following properties:
+Canvas will create a *translucent WebGL-renderer* with the following properties: `antialias, alpha, setClearAlpha(0)`

-`antialias: true, alpha: true, setClearAlpha(0)`

-A default *perspective camera*:

-`fov: 75, near: 0.1, far: 1000, position.z: 5`
+A default *perspective camera*: `fov: 75, near: 0.1, far: 1000, position.z: 5`

-Or a default *orthographic camera* if Canvas.orthographic is true:

-`near: 0.1, far: 1000, position.z: 5`
+A default *orthographic camera* if Canvas.orthographic is true: `near: 0.1, far: 1000, position.z: 5`

+A default *shadowMap* if Canvas.shadowMap is true: `type: PCFSoftShadowMap`

-A default scene (into which all the jsx is rendered) and a raycaster.
+A default *scene* (into which all the JSX is rendered) and a *raycaster*.

 You do not have to use any of these objects, look under "receipes" down below if you want to bring your own.

 # Objects and properties

-You can use [Three's entire object catalogue and all properties](https://threejs.org/docs).
+You can use [Threejs's entire object catalogue and all properties](https://threejs.org/docs).
 When in doubt, always consult the docs.

+You could lay out an object like this:

 ```jsx
 <mesh